You are here: Home > Destinations > Greece > Mainland Greece > Pelion

 About Pelion

-Agios Ioannis is a cosmopolitan resort in Eastern Pelion, nearby is the long white sand beach of Papa Nero, considered one of the best beaches in the area and among the top ten in Greece.
+Agios Ioannis – A cosmopolitan resort in Eastern Pelion, close to the long white sandy beach of Papa Nero, consistently ranked among Greece’s top beaches.

 Hotels to visit